Everyone has questions.

 AVID Pro Tools

-Depending on the combination of operating system and Pro Tools version you are using, you will have to delete the contents of these folders by hand.
+Depending on the combination of operating system and Pro Tools version you are using, you will have to delete these files by hand:

 - macOS with Pro Tools 11+: